DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 17](images/40_electrum_17.png)

-That should bring up your `zpub...` key
+That should bring up your `Zpub...` key.

-If you have an error with scanning the QR-code, check the Troubleshooting guide [Scan QR-code with Electrum](hodl-guide_71_scan-QR.md)
+If you have trouble with scanning the QR-code, check the Troubleshooting guide [Scan QR-code with Electrum](hodl-guide_71_scan-QR.md)

 When the QR-code is in the field, click Next: